drlawson/drlawson.github.io/about.md

 permalink: /about/
 ---

-I am in the process of completing my undergraduate capstone in the Roberts lab, analyzing the maturation of the basket cockle C. nuttallii as it relates to the aquaculture of the species.
+I am in the process of completing my undergraduate capstone in the UW Roberts lab, analyzing the maturation of the basket cockle C. nuttallii as it relates to the aquaculture of the species.

 ### More Information